Eiriksmal/lawler-dot-io-template/readme.md

 This is it.
 Everything you need to clone [Lawler.io](https://lawler.io) is here.

-The _master_ branch was [renamed](https://stackoverflow.com/questions/53377423/removing-github-profile-repos-from-google-search) to _main_ so Google and friends won't crawl its contents.
+The _master_ branch was [renamed](https://stackoverflow.com/questions/53377423/removing-github-profile-repos-from-google-search) to _lawler_ so Google and friends won't crawl its contents.
 ## How to build this website
 You need pip, the Python package manager: